 - Adaptable and calm in high-stress, tight deadline situations and patient in the face of changing priorities

 - Great communicator with strong customer service skills who can interact well with people at all levels, from waitstaff to CEOs

 - An ability to work collaboratively in a cross-functional team environment

 If you’re new here and considering a career in event management, check out our blog on the top 6 skills you’ll need to rock your job.

 5. Tools of the trade: Event Content Management System

 There was a time when event content-related tasks were managed with Excel spreadsheets and thousands of emails.
 During that time, event planning earned its harsh reputation as an industry tainted by burnout and stress.

 It doesn’t need to be that way.
 With event content management tools like Hubb, administrative tasks can be handled in 65% less time, leaving your team capacity to focus on strategy and innovation.
 You know, the things that make your events super successful.

 Another benefit to using an event content management system is that it provides a single source of truth, facilitating collaboration among the members of your event team.
 Anyone can access the most up-to-date speaker information, slide decks, and related event content.

 We've covered some of the approaches used by top event content stategists into our guide, Advanced Content Strategy.
-Download it via the button, below!
+Download it now!